mikebin/hdp-demos/pig-iterative/README.md

 Iterative Pig
 ========================

 This demo executes a simple iterative process - K-Means Clustering - using embedded Pig.
-The driver program which manages the iterative execution is a simple Jython script, which internally invokes Pig Latin with Tez for each iteration.
+The driver program which manages the iterative execution is a simple Jython script, which internally invokes Pig Latin for each iteration.
 The Pig Latin in turn invokes a Java-based UDF to compute the nearest centroid for each data point.

 Running the Demo
 ----------------